rehamAbass/class3/class3/PITCHME.md

 ---?code=class3/src/MountainBike.java&lang=java
-We can think of a `MountainBike` object as having a `Bicycle` object within it.
+We can think of `MountainBike` as having all the code of
+`Bicycle` for free.

 ---?code=class3/src/MainForMountainBike.java&lang=java